brritoxyz/WERC721/README.md

     - Else incurs a 2,900 gas cost (slot started non-zero, pending change) and results in a 4,800 gas refund.
     - Net gas cost = -1,900 or 100.

-Referring to the gas costs of the removed operations above, the gas savings from switching to `WERC721.transferFrom` ranges from 3,300 and 27,200 gas.
+Based on the above, the gas savings from switching to `WERC721.transferFrom` ranges from 3,300 and 27,200 gas.

-It's important to note that the act of wrapping ERC721 tokens costs gas and users should factor that into their decision-making when considering whether or not to use WERC721.
+It's important to note that wrapping ERC721 tokens costs gas and should be considered when deciding whether or not to use WERC721.
 For tokens that are transferred frequently, the gas savings will likely recoup the wrapping gas costs quickly.

 Reference material:
 - [Dynamic gas cost appendix by wolflo](https://github.com/wolflo/evm-opcodes/blob/main/gas.md).
 - [EVM Codes](https://www.evm.codes/?fork=shanghai).

-[WIP]

-...

 ## Installation